|

 questioned had no idea how speeding would affect

+their premiums.
 But the increase

 in the cost of car insurance for a driver with